ArnoCan/pyfilesysobjects/README.md

 * Windows: Win10 - others see Cygwin

-* Mac-OS: Snow Leopard - others should work
+* Mac-OS: Snow Leopard - others should work - the last changes are not yet tested on Mac-OS

 * Cygwin: 2.874/64 bit